|

 31. Try Pack Lunch On A Long Distance Road Trip!

-Packing a lunch for your long distance road trip makes being on the road so much easier – I can’t even tell you.
+Packing a lunch for your long distance road trip makes being on the road so much easier.
 Stopping and ordering lunch on the road is stressful.
-You’re driving, you’re hungry, and you’re stopping when everyone else is stopping and hungry.
-It’s a mess!
+You have to find a place to eat, and it always ends up taking more time than you think.

 Sometimes your stops also won’t line up with when you want to eat lunch.
-I find when we pack a lunch, we have the freedom to eat when we want and where we want.
-We also aren’t restricted by the restaurants off the highway, which are never good!
+When I pack a lunch, I have the freedom to eat when I want and where I want.
+I’m not restricted by the options of the restaurants off the highway… which are never very good!

 32. Road Trip Lunch Ideas: Leftovers Or Make Your Own